steadforce/harbor-day2-operator/README.md

 A list of projects and their metadata.
 Projects can also be used as Proxy Caches.
 In that case, they have to refer to the `registry_id` of an existing registry.
-The `registry_id` can be found in the registry definitions in the `registries.json` file.
+Templating can be used to insert the id at runtime.

 ```json
 [